obviattor1824/agent-sdk-test/README.md

 - `server.py`: an API boundary, jobs that outlive the request, every tool call refusable
 - `app.py`: a surface that only speaks HTTP

-Intention is that models and loops are rented, whilst the domain tools are a separate repo belonging to no harness, ie. portable, over in [mcp-clients](https://github.com/obviattor1824/mcp-clients), which runs in its own venv (deliberately).
+Intention is that models and loops are rented, whilst the domain tools are a separate repo belonging to no harness, ie. portable, over in [mcp-clients](https://github.com/obviattor1824/mcp-clients).

 ## The decisions